droosma/blog/content/post/first-opentelemetry-exporter/index.md

     path: emptyexporter
 ```

-A version number of the module is required, but as we will not be publishing this module, it can be anything you want.
-The `path` is the path to the module on your local machine.
-As mentioned earlier, even though we specify the path to the module, Go will still look for the module in the repository with the same name as the module.
+While a module version is mandatory, any version will suffice since we aren't publishing this module.
+The `path` denotes the module's path on your machine.
+Remember, even if you specify the module's path, Go will still search for the module using the repository name identical to the module name.

-Next we update the `config.yaml` file to include the `emptyexporter` exporter.
+Lastly, we'll update the `config.yaml` file to include the `emptyexporter` exporter:

 ```yaml
 service: